josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/self-fulfilling-prophecy-of-react.md

 That said, however: I _hope_ more and more developers will explore other options.
 I hope companies consider other candidates for new greenfield projects.
 Much of the joy I've discovered in front-end in recent years has been thanks to Vue and Svelte.
 In my personal opinion and experience, React gets the job done, but it doesn't make the work fun.

 I _do_ see some of this happening, as more developers begin to wonder what all the hype is with other frameworks, and realize exactly how obtuse React has actually been this entire time.
-I hope more will continue to explore the other options out there, if for no other reason than better diversity of options for front-end developers in the future.
+I hope more will continue to explore the other options out there, if for no other reason than better diversity of possibilities for front-end developers in the future.